Ask Slashdot: What Are Some Hard Truths IT Must Learn To Accept? - Slashdot

 Re: (Score:2)

+Every upgrade cycle you skip makes the next one that much harder...

+Like steam trains.
+They still work, so why bother with cars and planes etc...

-People matter most, and there aren't enough (Score:2)
+People matter most, and there aren't enough (Score:5, Interesting)

 The single biggest predictor of project success/failure is the quality of the people involved [brucefwebster.com].